 1. LOCK CHECK

-- LOCK CHANGE- This is a must-do for every new tenant or homeowner.
+- LOCK CHANGE- This is a must-do for every landlord, tenant or homeowner.
 A properly locked door is your first line of defense against unwanted intruders, so it is essential to be proactive in replacing locks when moving to a new place.
 To mitigate the risk of unaccounted keys and to feel fully safe and secure in your new home, have all entry door locks changed by a qualified professional locksmith.
 This minor expense ensures proper installation and maximum protection to your family and your valuable belongings.